mvivekc/meteor-menu/README.md

 Features
  - Add dynamic Categories/Items/Pricing onto the menu
  - Remove items not available from the menu

-Logo hardcoded.
-Can change based on the restaurants logo.

 ## Required
  - nodejs, npm, [meteor](https://www.meteor.com/)